-Employee households are households where the head of household is in an employment or service relations under employment contract, contract for work, or contract of services.
+Households of employees are households where the head of household is in an employment or service relations under employment contract, contract for work, or contract of services.
 Working members of producer cooperatives (including agricultural cooperatives), partners of limited liability companies, and partners of limited partnerships, who work for the company under employment contract and receive remuneration are also classified as employees.

-Self-employed households are households, which head of household is a self-employed person, that means persons undertaking a self-employing business.
+Households of the self-employed are households, in which the head of household is a self-employed person, i.e. a person undertaking a self-employing business.
 These persons may do business on the basis of the trade licence or special regulations, may be partners of a joint venture under contract (limited liability companies, trading companies and partnerships), unless they work for the company under an employment contract, furthermore, they may be freelancers (physicians, barristers, solicitors, and tax consultants), and persons working for royalties and professional fees (artists, interpreters).